gbschroeder/ict4d-playbook/anchor-areas/girls-and-stem-education.md

 ### Volunteer activities include:

-- They teach students critical thinking, creative capacity-building, solving real-world challenges, and promoting the value of education.</p>
+- They teach students critical thinking, creative capacity-building, solving real-world challenges, and promoting the value of education.
 - Digital literacy activities focused on girls and women.
 - Education and empowerment in STEM fields with focus on young girls.
 - Camps, clubs, and conferences engaging girls in ICT-enabled education.